Skip to Content

 Day 1.
 Dublin

 Starting in Dublin, we loved Temple Bar, which isn’t a single bar but a neighbourhood of hopping bars with live music to tap your toes to all night.
 It’s a very touristy area, but as we were tourists, we loved it.
-We found it very safe, but if you’re concerned and wonder is Dublin safe you can read more here.

-Wander along the cobble stone streets and you’ll find plenty of places to choose from for shopping, dining, drinking and making much merriment.
+Wander along the cobblestone streets and you’ll find plenty of places to choose from for shopping, dining, drinking and making much merriment.
 It’s honestly one of the best things you’ll do in Dublin!

 Accommodation options run from these hostels near Temple Bar to a beautiful luxury hotel like the Merrion with its 2-Michelin star restaurant.